 Unions may represent their members in the exercise of their individual rights if the respective member requests it.
-Even without prior request, it can represent them in the exercise of the rights arising from collective instruments or claim contractual or legal infringements which affect the majority of the members.
+Even without prior request, it can represent them in the exercise of the rights arising from collective contracts and collective agreements or claim contractual or legal infringements that affect the majority of the members.
 They may also report to administrative and legal authorities the violations of labour or social security laws, and act as a party in lawsuits or administrative complaints to report unfair or anti-union practices.

-The union has the obligation to negotiate common working conditions with the employer, through collective regulated or informal negotiations, and represent the collective rights of its members, regardless of other obligations set forth in its statutes and not prohibited by law.
+The union has the obligation to negotiate common working conditions with the employer through collective regulated or informal negotiations and represent the collective rights of its members, regardless of other obligations set forth in its statutes and not prohibited by law.
 It has the obligation both towards the employees and the employer to respect freedom of affiliation and disaffiliation.
-It has the obligation to act in a loyal manner with the employer.
-The law includes some actions which are considered unfair practices of the employee or unions.
+It has the obligation to act in a loyal manner towards the employer.
+The Law includes some actions that are considered unfair practices of the employee or unions.

-II May a union request, bring about or cause a stoppage?
-If so, what remedies would be available to the employer?
+11 May a union request, bring about or cause a stoppage?
+If so, in what cases and what remedies would be available to the employer?

-The union may only call a strike if, within a regulated process of collective bargaining and once the period set by the law has expired (depending on whether there is a previous collective agreement still in force or not), no agreement has been reached with the employer.
+The union may only call a strike within a regulated process of collective bargaining, once the period set by the law has expired (depending on whether there is a previous collective agreement still in force or not), and only if no agreement has been reached with the employer.
 The strike must be approved by an absolute majority of the workers involved in the negotiation and made effective at the beginning of the third day after its approval.
-Otherwise, the last offer made by the employer is considered as accepted.
+Otherwise the last offer made by the employer is considered as accepted.
 It is understood that the strike has not been effective if more than half of the employees involved in the negotiation go to work.
-The strike may not be voted on if the collective bargaining is subject to mandatory arbitration or if the parties have agreed to submit themselves to said arbitration.
-Furthermore, it has to be considered that workers of companies that are in certain situations provided by law, may not declare a strike and their collective bargainings are subject to mandatory arbitration.
-In July of each year the Ministries of Labour and Social Security, National Defence and Economy qualify by joint resolution the companies that are in said situation.
+The strike may not be voted on if the collective bargaining is subject to mandatory arbitration or if the parties have agreed to submit themselves to said arbitration process.
+Furthermore, it has to be considered that employees of companies of certain sectors provided by law may not declare a strike, and their collective bargaining is subject to mandatory arbitration.
+In July of each year, the Ministries of Labour and Social Security, National Defense and Economy decide by joint resolution which companies are to be considered in such sectors.
 Once the strike has been declared and made effective, if it affects more than 50 per cent of the company's employees or means the stoppage of activities essential for its operation, the employer may declare its total or partial temporary lock-out or closure.

-Under certain circumstances and subject to compliance with certain requirements, the employer may hire replacement staff from the first day or the fifteenth day of the strike, as the case may be.
+Under certain circumstances, and subject to compliance with certain requirements, the employer may hire replacement staff from the first day or the fifteenth day of the strike, as the case may be.